ishita966/spanner-graph-nb1/README.md

   Prerequisites
 </h2>

-You need to create a GCP project, a Spanner instance and a Spanner database with a graph schema.
+To use this tool, you'll need to create a GCP project, a Spanner instance and a Spanner database with graph.
 You can follow our [Getting started with Spanner Graph](https://codelabs.developers.google.com/codelabs/spanner-graph-getting-started#0) codelab which walks through the setup.

 <h2 id="magic-usage">